 Broad g is like the <k> or <c> in <skunk> or <scorn>.

 This is a devoiced and unaspirated stop.
 Devoiced means that your vocal chords are not vibrating.
-You can check this by putting your hand on your throat - if you feel vibration, it is voiced, if there is no vibration, it is devoiced, so the pure IPA symbol would be [g̊] or [k].
+You can check this by putting your hand on your throat - if you feel vibration, it's voiced, if there is no vibration, it's devoiced, so the pure IPA symbol would be [g̊] or [k].

-Slender g is a little similar to the <g> in <argue>.
+Slender g is somewhat similar to the <g> in <argue>.

 in <pad> at the beginning of a word.
 In full IPA, we'd write [pʰ].

-Like <p> in <pad> preceded by <h> otherwise.
-Pre-aspirated in a stressed syllable.
+Elsewhere, non-initially, <p> as in <pad> is preceded by <h> and pre-aspirated in a stressed syllable.
 In full IPA this would be [ʰp].

 Slender p is pronounced like broad <p>, but is accompanied by a /j/ sound like the <y> in <yes> after a back vowel. [pʰj] in full IPA.

-Like <p> in <pea> preceded by <h> otherwise in a stressed syllable.
+Like <p> in <pea> preceded by <h>, in all other positions, in a stressed syllable.

 Like <t> in <tap> preceded by <h> otherwise but dental.
 This sound is also pre-aspirated, [ʰt̪] in full IPA.

-Slender t is somewhat similar to <c> in <chew> at the beginning of words but unvoiced.
+At the beginning of words, slender t is somewhat similar to <c> in <chew>, but unvoiced.
 This sound is palatalised and aspirated.
 Note: use the blade of the tongue rather than the tip.
 Pure IPA writes this as [tʲʰ].

-Similar to <j> in <judge> preceded by <h> otherwise but unvoiced.
+Similar to <j> in <judge> preceded by <h>, but in all other positions it's unvoiced.
 This sound is palatalised and pre-aspirated.
 Note: use the blade of the tongue rather than the tip. [ʰtʲ] in full IPA.